 As with any occupation, there is quite a broad range in the amount of pay that you can expect.
 So many factors are involved, such as the size of the city or town the dental practice is in or how many dentists are in the office where you want to work.

 Another consideration is if the dental practice is a very new one, in its early growth period, or a long established business that is largely made up of loyal patients of many years.
 A newer establishment may not yet be in the position to pay as well as one where the dentist has had many of the same faithful patients and their families for twenty-plus years and more.

 Of course, there are choices to be made that will greatly influence the likelihood of getting the dental assistant salary that one is shooting for, such as preparedness.
 Although it is true that from state to state educational standards may vary, and there is even a slim chance of finding on the job training, there are significant realities to be aware of.

-For instance; it is likely that the ones least skilled through academic training are the ones making up the lions share of the lower than average side of the dental assistant salaries.
+For instance; it is likely that the ones least skilled through academic training are the ones making up the lions share of the lower than average side of the these salaries.

 Looking At The Numbers

 The United States Department of Labor and the Bureau of Labor Statistics reports their figures on the dental assistant salary here.